 Course Tutoring Appointments and Academic Skills Consultations:

-- With the exception of drop-in course tutoring, students are required to make an appointment with a tutor or academic skills consultant.
+- With the exception of drop-in course tutoring for Chem/Phys classes, students are required to make an appointment with a tutor or academic skills consultant.
+For more information about drop-in tutoring, call the WaLC front desk.

 - Log in to TutorTrac or call 828-227-2274 to schedule appointments.